 -

 Watch out for allies.
-The hazardous terrain thing is a double-edged sword, so make sure you don’t trap allies the same way that CoD is used to trap foes.
+The hazardous terrain thing is a double-edged sword, so make sure you don’t trap allies the same way that Cloud of Daggers is used to trap foes.
 Of course, if you do put your buddy in an awkward spot, you can drop your concentration whenever (even on their turn).

 Is Cloud of Daggers 5e a Good Spell?